Population: 2.88 million

 During the past decade, Albania’s aquaculture production has expanded, mainly because of an upsurge in marine, brackish water, and freshwater aquaculture production.
-About ten species are cultivated, of which the main ones are rainbow trout, mussel, and cyprinids, which are grown in water reservoirs, artificial and natural lakes as well as in coastal lagoons.
+About ten species are cultivated, of which the main ones are rainbow trout, mussel, and cyprinids.
+These are grown in water reservoirs, artificial and natural lakes, as well as in coastal lagoons.

-Intensive aquaculture system was applied for polyculture of carp species, based on foodstuff preferences of fish species which used different water layers for living and feeding, and trout culture in a few cases.
-Semi intensive aquaculture system has been expanded in the Albanian aquaculture sector during the past several decades, while extensive and/or small scale aquaculture presents diverse varieties in Albania, which are deployed along the country from coastal lagoons (11,000 ha), agriculture reservoirs (27,000 ha surface) to artificial lakes (7,000 ha) and natural lakes (25,000 ha).
+Intensive aquaculture systems have been applied for polyculture of carp species, based on foodstuff preferences of fish species using different water layers for living and feeding.
+These techniques have been used for trout culture in a few cases as well.
+Semi intensive aquaculture systems have been expanded in the Albanian aquaculture sector during the past several decades, while extensive and/or small scale aquaculture presents diverse varieties in Albania, and are deployed around the country from coastal lagoons (11,000 ha), agriculture reservoirs (27,000 ha surface) to artificial lakes (7,000 ha) and natural lakes (25,000 ha).

-There is no production of organic aquaculture products in the country, although it represents good possibilities given to favorable conditions of the national farming sector.
-However, the issues in compliance with international standards and certification of organic products are the main difficulty for the local producers.
+There is no production of organic aquaculture products in the country, although it represents good possibilities given to favourable conditions of the national farming sector.
+However, the issues in compliance with international standards and certification of organic products are a source of difficulty for the local producers.

 Processing and trade

-Export value of fisheries and aquaculture products in 2014 accounts to €42 million.
+Export value of fisheries and aquaculture products in 2014 accounted for €42 million.
 The main destinations for Albanian exports are Italy (80 % of the total volume) followed by Greece (14 %), and Macedonia (2.5 %).
-Albania does not export aquaculture products, with an exception of some processed (marinated) molluscs.

-Albanian consumers have traditionally preferred meat and poultry products, whereas fish is consumed to the limited extent mostly in the coastal regions of the country.
+Albanian consumers have traditionally preferred meat and poultry products, whereas fish is consumed to a limited extent mostly in the coastal regions of the country.
 It is estimated that about 30 % of the population in Albania prefers aquaculture products.
 In general, the prices for inland fish species (carps) are lower than the price for marine fish species.
-Farmed trout is sold only on the domestic market, while marine fish is destined also for the EU market and Balkan countries.
+Farmed trout is sold only on the domestic market, while marine fish are destined for the EU market and Balkan countries.